Olabeloved/LITA_Data_Analysis_Class/README.md

 - GitHub for Portfolio building

 ### Data Cleaning and Preparations
-In the initial phase of the data cleaning and preparations, we perform the following action;
+In the initial phase of the data cleaning and preparations, we perform the following actions;
 1. Data loading and inspection
 2. Handling missing variables
 3. Data cleaning and formatting